dhis2-metadata/EPR_RRT/docs/epr_rrt-design.md

 ### Stage 5: Roster deployment (repeatable)

-This is the only repeatable stage of the tracker program and each event should correspond to a different deployment.
-In the case the RRT member has been deployed several times for the same emergency, we should then have several events corresponding to each one of the deployment.
+This is the only repeatable stage of the RRT Roster, and each event should correspond to a different deployment.
+In the case an RRT member has been deployed numerous times during the same public health emergency, we should then have several events corresponding to each of the deployments.

 The stage is divided into two main areas:

 - Pre-deployment:
   - Deployment information
+  - Occupational hazards
 - Post deployment:
-  - Occupational hazards
-  - Outcome
+  - Deployment outcomes
   - Deployment resources

-In the **Deployment information** section the RRT manager will need to report the main details on the emergency operation such as the type of response, place of deployment, type of deployment, position and roles and responsibilities alongside the Team Lead/Supervisor name and contacts.
+In the **Deployment information** section, the RRT manager will need to report the main details on the emergency operation such as the type of response, place of deployment, type of deployment, position and terms of reference alongside the Team Lead/Supervisor name and contacts.
 These information can be used as notification text to inform the RRT member of a possible deployment (see notification section)

 It’s strongly advised to have an Option Set assigned to the Data Element **Name of the emergency operation** for analytics purpose avoiding free text (the option set provide constitute an example)

 ![Deployment information section](resources/image/RRT_012.png)

-Once the RRT member accepted the proposed deployment and has been deployed, the RRT manager can then fill the post deployment information
+Once the RRT member accepted the proposed deployment and has been deployed, the RRT member and RRT manager can then complete the post-deployment information

 ![Post deployment sections](resources/image/RRT_013.gif)